Jim Nichols calls himself a corn and wind farmer.

 "The 20% wind scenario is not likely to be realized in a business-as-usual future,” the report says.

+Business winds.
 Unfortunately for the future of wind, the business-as-usual scenario remains all too common.
 For just one example, concerns about sage grouse this year stopped wind projects in Wyoming.
 Sage grouse is not on the endangered species list.
 Eleven Western states have sage grouse habitat, largely on Bureau of Land Management land.
 Yet, in light of this development, it is now critical to site wind projects away from sage grouse.